snehasal/anomaly_detection/README.md

    5. Repeat step for until no nodes update anymore (Replicating Bellman Ford algorithm)
    6. Once that is done, we have successfully integrated A-B deletion from the network.
+   We need to do the same to remove A from B's network.